 1. Kalinga Institute of Social Sciences

 KISS Foundation is a Non-Government Organization in India headquartered in Bhubaneswar, Odisha.
-School, College and University is the educative section of this leadership located at the crossing of food, Education and empowerment.
+School, College and University are the educative section of this leadership located at the crossing of food, Education and empowerment.
 We do power by believing that a better world – free from want, poverty & illiteracy – is reasonable.
-We offer free Education, settlement, food and healthcare to over 30,000 domestic students currently reading at our main campus in Bhubaneswar.
+We offer free Education, settlement, food and healthcare to over 30,000 domestic students reading at our main campus in Bhubaneswar.
 We are directly 20,000 alumni active.
 We try to serve an additional 10,000 students across our satellite clubs that will be working soon.

 Name | Kalinga Institute of Social Sciences |